 Compute the maximum number of SC symbol blocks over all users for iuser = 1, 2, …, Nuser.

-Update the number of SC symbol blocks at step d) in 30.5.8.4.3 and step e) in 30.5.8.4.4 as for iuser = 1, 2, …, Nuser.
+Update the number of SC symbol blocks at step e) in 30.5.8.4.3 as for iuser = 1, 2, …, Nuser.
 Update the number of pad bits for the iuserth user accordingly.

 The number of pad SC symbol blocks for the MU PPDU transmission for the iuserth user is defined as .

-The number of pad blocks takes into account the MU PPDU padding only and does not include the regular padding described in 30.5.8.4.3 and in 30.5.8.4.4.
+The number of pad blocks takes into account the MU PPDU padding only and does not include the regular padding described in 30.5.8.4.3.

 The space-time stream index per user, , is mapped to the space-time stream index over all users, , as follows: